rete-tacticum/game_grid/README.md

 - For successfull hacking - any traced sequence (or all of them) should be repeated in **any place** of your backtrace solution buffer.
 You can start with any symbol (or symbols) if entry point to your sequence is inaccessible

 - Remember - the ICE is adaptive and ruthless, you won't have much time.
-Before breaking you can probe the route by hovering over backtraced cells - it will highlight them in the matrix field.
-Plan well.
-At the moment you touch the ICE - you will be on your own
+Before breaking you can probe the ICE by hovering your mouse over traced cells - it will highlight selected hex code on the matrix field.
+Plan your moves.
+At the moment you touch the ICE - the hints will be disabled and you'll be on your own

-**Burn'em, Cowboy.
-Break the ICE.**
+**Burn'em, Cowboy!**

 ## :controls: